Pope Francis Speaks as Climate Bigot

 The Bigger Picture UAH Global Since 1980

 With the sharp drops in Nov., Dec. and January 2023 temps, there was no increase over 1980.
-Now in 2023 the buildup to the October/November peak exceeds the sharp April peak of the El Nino 1998 event.
-It also surpasses the February peak in 2016.
-Where it goes from here, up or down, remains to be seen.
+Then in 2023 the buildup to the October/November peak exceeded the sharp April peak of the El Nino 1998 event.
+It also surpassed the February peak in 2016.
+December and January were down slightly, and now March is matching the October peak.
+Where it goes from here, up or down further, remains to be seen, though there is evidence that El Nino is weakening.

 The graph reminds of another chart showing the abrupt ejection of humid air from Hunga Tonga eruption.